About Us

 Chris’s most recent release is Song for Rob; other notable releases include First

-with the Cayuga Jazz Ensemble and Grass with the trio Cloud
+Principles with the Cayuga Jazz Ensemble and Grass with the trio Cloud

 Chamber Orchestra, available on most streaming platforms.
 He has published a book and CD method (1997) on improvisation entitled Jazz Cello, also available for violin and viola.
 White has recorded on the albums of countless other artists in the US and